 By default, Workbench projects allow full access to administrative users and completely restrict access to non-administrative users.
 That is, access control rules default to the most restrictive for non-administrative users.
 You can grant non-administrative users permissions to access directories and portions of your data sets with the access control rules.

-These rules fall into the following categories:
+Access rules fall into the following categories:

 - File Access